dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ## Conclusion

 Day 3 of ng-conf 2017 was packed with information and great sessions.
-Key points today covered the addition of Angular Universal into the core, real-time apps with Firebase, packaging, and more.
+Key points today covered the addition of Angular Universal into the core, realtime apps with Firebase, packaging, and more.
+There were also lightning talks on accessibility, starting meetups, eliminating Bootstrap, avoiding JS fatigue by doing more with less, and the [ngGirls](https://github.com/ng-girls) initiative.
 Overall, ng-conf 2017 was a great experience with excellent sessions and plentiful opportunities to mingle and network with the speakers, organizers, and community.

 You can watch recorded streams from [ng-conf 2017 here](https://www.ng-conf.org/livestream).